 Look out for our newsletters in your inbox soon.

 Caesar’s is one of Vegas’ trademark names, opened nearly a half-century ago, becoming a luxury icon, surviving scandals, recessions and more.
 Its luxurious rooms and 166,000 square feet of gaming space have defined excess on The Strip.
 The massive spa features Roman baths, while elaborate mosaics and classical architecture surround the pools.
 All of its buildings and interiors follow a style that imitates Ancient Rome, something that other Vegas venues have copied since its inception.
-Reigning at the heart of The Strip, it features 3,348 hotel guest rooms and suites, 25 unique restaurants and cafes, the 50,000-square-foot Qua Baths & Spa as well as the acclaimed Forum Shops with its more than 160 specialty retailers.
+Reigning at the heart of The Strip, it features chic guest rooms and suites, a long list of unique restaurants and cafes, the 50,000-square-foot Qua Baths & Spa as well as the acclaimed Forum Shops with its specialty retailers.

-When it opened in 2005, The Wynn Las Vegas was the most expensive hotel-casino ever built, at a cost of $2.7 billion to construct.
+A top hotel in Las Vegas, Wynn Las Vegas is a iconic casino destination on the Strip.
+When it opened in 2005, the Wynn Las Vegas was the most expensive hotel-casino ever built, at a cost of $2.7 billion to construct.
 The more than 2,700 suites came at an average cost of $1 million each.
 At the time, Richard Branson noted, “There is nobody in the world who creates such entertaining and beautiful casinos…I would say every other casino must be nervous.
 He’s lifted the bar dramatically.”

 Among the glittering cityscape of Macau, The Grand Lisboa, designed to look and feel like a bird cage, stands out as one of the city’s most defining landmarks.
 The hotel/casino is Macau’s tallest building, crowned with the largest LED dome on the planet, made up of more than a million LED lights.
 The inside lives up to the dazzling exterior with 1,000 slots and 800 gaming tables spread across expansive and elaborately decorated floors.
 It caters to wealthy tourists and gamblers, recently hiring one of the world’s most famous chefs in addition to offering an extensive selection of nearly 15,000 wines, becoming the first establishment in China to receive the “Grand Award” honor by Wine Spectator magazine.

-Like its sister resort in Macau, The Venetian Resort Hotel Casino in Vegas, allows guests to experience the romance of Italy, including the chance to ride an authentic Venetian gondola, floating beneath bridges and balconies through the “Grand Canal.”
+Like its sister resort in Macau, The Venetian Resort Hotel Casino in Vegas allows guests to experience the romance of Italy, including the chance to ride an authentic Venetian gondola, floating beneath bridges and balconies through the “Grand Canal.”
 Every detail was designed to provide the ultimate stay, including everything from the world’s largest standard suites to one of the most elegant casinos.
-It’s part of the largest five-diamond hotel and resort complex in the world, with 4,049 suites and 4,059 hotel rooms in addition to the 120,000 square-foot casino and one of the best hotel spas on earth.
-Guests can choose from 19 different restaurants, featuring six James Beard Award-winning chefs like Emeril Lagasse and Wolfgang Puck, as well as shop at 80 international boutiques.
+It’s part of the largest five-diamond hotel and resort complex in the world, with luxury suites in addition to the 120,000 square-foot casino and one of the best hotel spas in Las Vegas.
+Guests can choose from multiple restaurants, featuring six James Beard Award-winning chefs like Emeril Lagasse and Wolfgang Puck, as well as shop at an array of international boutiques.

 Surprisingly, Las Vegas isn’t home to America’s biggest casino.
 That honor goes to Ledyard, Connecticut’s Foxwoods Resort Casino, operated by the Mashantucket Pequot Indian tribe.
 Opened in 1968, it features 4.7 million square feet of gaming space across six casinos, with more than 7,000 gaming machines and 17 different types of table games as well as one of the world’s largest bingo halls.
 It also offers a two-story arcade for families with children.